jmettraux/aachen/src/cae__background.md

 |  4 | Religious  |
 |  5 | Slave      |
 |  6 | Wanderer   |

+This the background list for a simple medieval setting.[^1]

+[^1]:
+  One can roll, pick, or make a background with the referee's permission.

+One can roll on the below Backround table.
+The d6 doesn't map to the whole population.
+It maps to the adventurer population.

 If one doesn't find any suitable background, one can come up with a background description and three skills for it.